paolodenti/k8s-template/README.md

 Example with

-* mongodb backend
+* mongo db backend
 * mongo express on mongo db backend
-* loadbalancer on mongoexpress on port 8080
 * persistent volume claim below mongodb
 * configmap to store configuration
 * opaque secret to store mongodb credentials
+* ingress on port 80/443

 ## How to run